frapplecat/songbirb/README.md

 ![audiocontrol](readmeimages/songbird-button-play.screenshot.png)
 ![audiocontrol gif](readmeimages/songbirb-audio-controls.gif)

 The audio navigation is simple set-up.
 The play button is largest button and begins the game.
-There is also a prev and next button that I've repurposed so either of them can be pressed to relisten to the current song.
+There is also a prev and next button that I've re-purposed so either of them can be pressed to re-listen to the current song.
-Relistening is crucial to help memorise the song so I wanted that to be as easy as possible with putting the song on a continuous loop.
+Re-listening is crucial to help memorise the song so I wanted that to be as easy as possible with putting the song on a continuous loop.
 Once playing a progress bar pops-up to give a guide to how long the particular birdsong will play.
 <br>
 <br>